- Who We Serve

 To save time and effort for both your applicant and reviewers, add a qualifying quiz at the beginning of your online application.

-Let’s look at an example for a grantmaking organization.
-They might have two main criteria for eligibility - location and revenue size.
+Let’s look at an example.
+A foundation might have two main criteria for eligibility - location and revenue size.
 Their qualifying quiz might look like this:

 If the applicant answers “yes” to both questions, the application appears.
 If not, they receive a message that their organization is not eligible to apply.